Claudia Lawrence

 Image 18: an example of a first generation Ford Focus, manufactured between 1998 and 2004

 On 19th March 2014, the fifth anniversary of Claudia's disappearance, Crimewatch launched a fresh appeal for information.
-They showed CCTV footage from March 2009 of a Ford Focus driving along Heworth Road which appeared to brake as it drew level with Claudia's property.
-Although the registration wasn't released - perhaps because it couldn't be obtained from the camera footage - it was estimated that the vehicle was the first generation, model manufactured between 1998 and 2004 and sold within Europe until 2005.
+They showed CCTV footage from 5:42am on 19th March 2009 of a Ford Focus driving along Heworth Road which appeared to brake as it drew level with Claudia's property.
+Although the registration wasn't released - perhaps because it couldn't be obtained from the quality of the camera footage - it was estimated that the vehicle was the first generation Ford Focus, a model which was manufactured between 1998 and 2004 and sold within Europe until 2005.
 Police were keen to speak to the driver, and appealed for them to come forward.
 No-one has been reported to have approached police following this appeal.

 Arrests

-The public were stunned when, on 13th May 2014, police announced that they had made an arrest in relation to the disappearance of Claudia Lawrence.
-The 59-year-old male had been one of her colleagues at the University of York, was someone that she had been on good terms with, and had sometimes given her lifts to and from the campus, indicating that he likely worked a similar shift pattern.
-He was arrested on suspicion of murder, and both his own property and the property of his mother in North Shields, Tyneside, were searched by officers and forensic teams.
+The public were stunned when, on 13th May 2014, police announced that they had made an arrest in relation to the disappearance and suspected murder of Claudia Lawrence.
+The 59-year-old male who was detained had been one of her colleagues at the University of York, was someone that she had been on good terms with and had sometimes given her lifts to and from the campus, indicating that he likely worked a similar shift pattern.
+He was arrested on suspicion of murder, and both his own property and the property of his mother in North Shields, Tyneside, over 100 miles away, were searched by officers and forensic teams.
 The man was released on police bail the day after his arrest, and was discharged from bail conditions in November 2014.

 Image 19: forensic teams arriving at the property in North Shields, Tyneside